Asia-Pacific

 1. In 2021, the Philippine Government received 2.8 million online tips about alleged activities involving online sexual exploitation of children.

-The Philippines is a global hotspot for OSEC, with reports of online abuse skyrocketing.
+OSEC is prevalent in the Philippines, with reports of online abuse skyrocketing.
 Reports more than tripled between 2014-2017 then tripled again from 2019-2020.
 This problem was exacerbated by the global pandemic.

 1. There are an estimated 750,000 predators online right now.